Two Key Considerations on Infrastructure and Energy Disputes with the Arbitral Seat in Latin America

 On the other hand, Mexico and Colombia have decided to impose certain limitations on state entities' freedom of contract, and to attach some of the disputes to the local system.
 While Mexico had generally been opening its doors to international arbitration, and courts have even limited the use of amparo (as discussed above), in 2014, the Mexican government enacted the Hydrocarbon Law, which contains interesting provisions limiting the scope of arbitration.

-Second, the Hydrocarbon Law provides for two specific limitations: (1) contracts must be subject to Mexican law; and (2) arbitration proceedings must be conducted in Spanish.
-These two rules could be seen as a way to protect the local state entities, allowing them to avoid foreign laws and languages that are unknown to the local officials.
+Second, the Hydrocarbon Law provides for two specific limitations: (1) contracts must be subject to Mexican law; and (2) arbitration proceedings must be conducted in Spanish.44 These two rules could be seen as a way to protect the local state entities, allowing them to avoid foreign laws and languages that are unknown to the local officials.
 Certainly, foreign investors may not necessarily feel comfortable under Mexican law or with Spanish as the predominant language of the proceeding, and that can also create the need for local counsel.
-Thus, these regulations should be taken into consideration when drafting arbitration agreements and when pursuing due diligence on a project.
+Thus, these regulations should be taken into consideration when pursuing due diligence on a project.

 Aware of this restriction, Colombia's international arbitration law included a special provision that could potentially mitigate the consequences.
 Specifically, Article 62 of Law 1563 of 2012 provides that, for international arbitrations, state entities cannot argue their own incapacity to arbitrate based on domestic law provisions.
 How this will work in practice, however, remains to be seen.